Kha/lakeprof/README.md

 echo "-- $(date)" >> src/Init/Prelude.lean
 ```

-Now you can use `nixprof report` on that file to create various reports:
+Now you can use `lakeprof report` on that file to create various reports:

 ```
-Usage: nixprof report [OPTIONS]
+Usage: lakeprof report [OPTIONS]

 Options:
   -i, --in FILENAME             log input filename